alebarp/alebarp.github.io/_pages/about.md

     </p>
   </blockquote>

-To fully leverage the power of probability distributions, we need to stand on the giants that revolutioned mathematics and physics, which requires incorporating the unity of mathematics within our statistical methodologies.
+To fully leverage the power of probability distributions, we need to stand on the giants that revolutionised mathematics and physics.
+This requires acquiring a deeper understanding of statistical objects, and incorporating the unity of mathematics within statistical education and methodologies.

 <blockquote>
-    <p> " [...] one of the most essential features of the math-
+    <p> " [...] one of the most essential features of the mathematical world, [...] it is virtually impossible to isolate any of the above
-ematical world, [...] it is virtually impossible to isolate any of the above parts from the others without depriving them from their essence.
+parts from the others without depriving them from their essence.
 In that way the corpus of mathematics does resemble a biological entity which can only survive as a whole and would perish if separated into disjoint pieces."
 Alain Connes